Should I see a Sex Therapist or a Sex Coach?

 More Reasons to See a Body-Based Sex Coach

-These abovementioned issues are only the most obvious reasons to see a body-based sex coach rather than a sex therapist, however, I see clients with other issues as well, and any gender or sexual orientation is welcome.
+These above mentioned issues are only the most obvious reasons to see a body-based sex coach rather than a sex therapist, however, I see clients with other issues as well, and any gender or sexual orientation is welcome.

-Contact me to arrange a complimentary, up to 20 minute phone, skype or zoom consultation.
+To get more information, about working with me, please contact me, and we can arrange a complimentary, up to 20 minute phone, skype or zoom consultation.